Government agrees to accept migrants stranded on Ocean Viking

 Six European countries to take 356 migrants stuck on board rescue ship in Mediterranean

-The Irish Government has agreed to accept a group of migrants from the Ocean Viking ship which has been drifting in the Mediterranean for two weeks.
+The Government has agreed to accept an as-yet undisclosed number of migrants from the Ocean Viking ship, which has been drifting in the Mediterranean for two weeks.

 Some 356 migrants, mostly from Sudan, spent 14 days on board the Norwegian-flagged ship while it was denied entry by Malta and two requests to Italian authorities went unanswered, according to the two charities running rescue missions in the Mediterranean.